MerginMaps/docs/src/dev/customapp.md

 # Custom Mobile App

-Our mobile app <MobileAppName /> provides seamless synchronisation of field data between mobile devices and <MainPlatformName /> service.
+Our mobile app <MobileAppName /> provides seamless synchronisation of field data between mobile devices and <MainPlatformNameLink /> service.
 However, we know that sometimes people want a mobile app optimised for a specific use case: maybe you just want to change the branding or disable some functionality - or maybe you want a bigger overhaul of the user interface.

 The good news is that <MobileAppName /> is licensed as open source software, which means that anything is possible with a bit of development!